Summary IconKey Takeaways

 • Restricted Scalability: Large dataset migrations can be laborious and resource-intensive, resulting in prolonged downtime and possible performance problems.

-Migrate SQL Server to MySQL for Free
+Understanding migration from MS SQL Server to MySQL

 Reasons to Move MSSQL to MySQL